Around the Island

 Sunset Rock

-For the best views of the setting sun in Mackinac Island, head to the aptly named Sunset Rock.
+For the best views of the setting sun on Mackinac Island, head to the aptly named Sunset Rock.
 Sometimes also referred to as Chimney Rock, this stunning lookout point is just a stone’s throw from the Inn.
-A short wooded trail leads from The Mansion to the bluff.
+A short, wooded trail from the Apple Orchard leads you there.

 a road with a bridge over it and trees on the side